 Rick has been chosen by his partners to be chairman of the firm's Paralegal Committee, and is past-chairman of the Personal Injury Section and Continuing Legal Education Committee.
 He is often asked to educate other members of the Bar at seminars on cutting-edge issues in civil victims' rights law, and has spoken at the Delaware Supreme Court's pre-admission conference for new attorneys.

 For a decade, Rick was a Delaware lawmaker in the Delaware House of Representatives, and rose to be his caucus' ranking member on the Judiciary, Public Safety and Corrections Committees.
 Rick drafted the Constitutional Amendment to guarantee Delawareans freedom of speech.
 He also sponsored numerous bills to improve the administration of justice.
 Rick also served with distinction on the Joint Finance Committee, one of 12 members of the Legislature to write the Delaware state budget.

-He is a past president of the Delaware Trial Lawyers Association, and is Delaware State Delegate to the American Association for Justice.
+Rick is a past president of the Delaware Trial Lawyers Association, and is Delaware State Delegate to the American Association for Justice.
 He was selected by his peers as one of Delaware Today magazine’s “Top Lawyers” in Torts and Insurance practice in 2015.